selwynpolit/d9book/book/dtt.md

 ### Grab the text from the page

-You can do some interesting things when running Selenium type tests.
+You can do some interesting things when running Selenium-type tests.
 Here we can grab the text and search in it for a particular string.

 This will get you the text that is visible on the page.
 It is unformatted and is one long string.